-7.3 Issues with sitting your examinations
+7.3 Issues with sitting your examinations and submitting work for assessment

 Notifying examiners of mitigating circumstances

 If, whilst preparing for or during your examinations (or in preparing other assessed work), you have a problem that you think will have seriously affected your performance, you can submit a notice to the examiners to make them aware of your mitigating circumstances.
 Notices should only be submitted when you have suffered a significant problem.
 There should be independent evidence, such as a medical certificate, to support your notice.